IcecoolR/Daily-Inspiration/README.md

 # Daily Inspiration

-This project supplies users with a different quote each day and was created to mess around with APIs.
+This project supplies users with a different quote each day.
+I created it to mess around with APIs and random number generation.

 Quotes found from: https://github.com/lukePeavey/quotable